By Jason Koop, CTS Premier Coach and 100-mile Ultramarathon Racer

 Hoffman MD, Fogard K. Factors related to successful completion of a 161-km ultramarathon.
 Int J Sports Physiol Perform 6:25-37, 2011.

-Jason Koop is a Premier Coach for Carmichael Training Systems, coach to Ultramarathon legend Dean Karnazes, and a 7-time finisher of 100-mile ultramarathons – including the Leadville Trail 100, Wasatch 100, Hardrock 100, Western States 100, and Coyote 2 Moon.
+Jason Koop is a Premier Coach for Carmichael Training Systems, coach to rising star Dakota Jones and Ultramarathon legend Dean Karnazes, and a finisher of more than a dozen 100-mile ultramarathons – including the Leadville Trail 100, Wasatch 100, Hardrock 100, Western States 100, and Coyote 2 Moon.
 He has been a top-20 finisher at the Leadville Trail 100 three times.
 For more information on CTS Coaching, Camps, and Performance Testing, visit www.trainright.com or call 866-355-0645.